kevindeland/kevindeland.github.io/_projects/2017-03-06-room-escape.md

-We then worked in groups to do some prototyping.
+We then worked in groups to do some prototyping of our own Escape Rooms.
 My classmate and I really wanted to integrate educational content into the room escape, we brainstormed all sorts of crazy ideas, including:
 - Punnett Squares
 - Chemical Reactions
 - Line Graphs
 - Pendulums, Springs, and Pulleys

 Below are some of the things I built:

-### Algebra and the Formula of a A Line
+## Algebra and the Formula of a A Line

 This puzzle tests the solver's knowledge of line equations.
 They must examine a cartesian plot of lines, and plug into equations numbers which are then used to open a lock.